Convergence of Limited Communications Gradient Methods: Introduction

 \section{Introduction}

-Recent advances in distributed optimization techniques have enabled more economical and sustainable control and operation of cyber-physical systems.
+Recent advances in distributed optimization have enabled more economical and sustainable control and operation of cyber-physical systems.
 However, these systems usually assume the availability of high performing communication infrastructures, which is often not practically possible.
 For example, although large scale cyber-physical systems such as power networks are equipped with a natural communication infrastructure given by the power lines~\cite{Galli2011grid}, such a communication network has a limited bandwidth.
 Instead, research efforts in distributed operation of power networks usually assume high data rates and low latency communication technologies that are, unfortunately, not affordable or available today.
 Another example is given by wireless sensor networks~\cite{Fischione_2011}, where efficient usage of communication plays a central role.
 In fact, these networks are powered by battery sources for communication over wireless links; hence, they are constrained in how much transmission they engage.
+These communication limitations are especially harsh in underwater networks, where acoustic channels are generally used, which have strong bandwidth limits~ \cite{partan2007survey}.
 Light communications are also essential in coordinating data networks~\cite{bertsekas1992data}, where the control channels that support the data channels are obviously allocated limited bandwidth.
 Another relevant example is within the emerging technology of extremely low latency networking or tactile internet~\cite{Duris_2016}, where information, especially for real time control applications, will be transmitted with very low latencies over wireless and wired networks.
-However, this comes at the cost of using short packets containing limited information.
+However, this comes at a cost of using short packets containing limited information.

 In all the cyber-physical systems mentioned above, distributed optimization plays a central role.
-These systems are networks of nodes whose operations have to be optimized by local decisions and yet the coordination information can only go through constrained communication channels.
+These systems are networks of nodes whose operations have to be optimized by local decisions yet the coordination information can only go through constrained communication channels.
 In this paper, we restrict ourselves to one of the most prominent distributed optimization methods, decomposition based on the gradient method, and we investigate the fundamental properties of such a method in terms of coordination limitations and optimality.